-Students who inform the institution that they submitted the College Bound Scholarship application and received a College Bound certificate in middle school who cannot be located in the Cruncher should be referred to WSAC at college Bound outreach staff will determine whether the student has a valid application on file.
+Students who inform the institution that they submitted the College Bound Scholarship application and received a College Bound certificate in middle school who cannot be located in the Cruncher should be referred to WSAC at collegebound@wsac.wa.gov.
+College Bound outreach staff will determine whether the student has a valid application on file.